gmorelos/ELK-Stack/README.md

 ![Network Diagram](http://github.com/gmorelos/ELK-Stack/blob/main/Diagram/Gloria_Network%20Diagram.png "Network Diagram")

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above, or, alternative>
+They can be used to either recreate the entire deployment pictured above, or, alternatively, select files may be used to install only certain pieces of it.
+For example, if you choose to run filebeat-playbook.yml and not metricbeat-playbook.yml, then only Filebeat will be installed.

 This document contains the following details:
 - Description of the Topology
 - Access Policies